alessio94/easyjet-leptons-met/README.md

 You should find a new ROOT files, `analysis-variables.root`.

 To process Monte Carlo or PHYSLITE samples the command is exactly the same: configuration is automatically setup from the sample's metadata.

-## Extending the ntupler with analysis-specific algorithms

-We expose functions for generating the sequences used in `easyjet-ntupler` via the `hub.py` module, such that a custom executable can be defined that extends the basic job with analysis-specific operations.
-An annotated example for this can be found in [`HH4bAnalysis/bin/hh4b-ntupler`](./HH4bAnalysis/bin/hh4b-ntupler).
-See [`EasyjetHub/python/README.md`](./EasyjetHub/python/README.md) and [`EasyjetHub/python/hub.py`](./EasyjetHub/python/hub.py) directly for guidance.

 ## AthAnalysis in Docker